saahil-mehta/ga-learner-dsmp-repo/Project-project--Student_Management_System/README.md

 ### Challenges faced

- Minor bumps like bracket use , syntax , call errors where faced and for the same I referred to the Python Manual and websites hosting such content.
+Basics like parenthesis use , syntax , call errors where faced and for the same I referred to the Python Manual and websites hosting such content.